 Bad Mock Driving Test

-As with the real driving test, anything could happen during your mock assessment, and as a driver that claims to be at the required DSA standard, you should be able to deal with the situation safely, and under control, this is why it is important that you have had plenty and enough practice in varied conditions allowing you to have the experience and knowledge to pass the driving test.
+As with the real McCoy, anything could happen during your mock assessment, and as a driver that claims to be at the required standard, you should be able to deal with the situation safely, and under control, this is why it is important that you have had plenty and enough practice in varied conditions allowing you to have the experience and knowledge necessary to ensure your success especially if you want to pass the driving test on your first attempt!

-If necessary and there is time, you can reschedule your driving test (not usually very popular here in london with test centre waiting times between 6-8 weeks), take additional tuition to iron out any outstanding issues or just take more time to practice those multi-lane roundabouts that you had problems with on the mock test.
+If necessary and there is time, you can reschedule your driving test (not usually very popular here in London with test centre waiting times between 6-8 weeks), take additional tuition to iron out any outstanding issues or just take more time to practice those multi-lane roundabouts or other skills that you had problems with on the mock.

-If you haven't scheduled a mock driving test with your instructor or a different ADI, why not get one before you appointment with the DSA driving examiner, it could help you with that all important pass on your test!
+If you have not scheduled one with your instructor or a different ADI, why not do so NOW before your appointment with the driving examiner, it could help you with that all important pass on your test!

 Driving test nerves video